bglynch/planning-finder/README.md

     -   Update location when logged in
     -   Ability to filter these planning applications by type
     -   Ability to filter these planning applications by date
-    -   Ability to see these planning applicaitons on a map
+    -   Ability to see these planning applications on a map
+    -   Ability to bookmark and unbookmark applications.
+    -   View all bookmarked application on Profile page
     -   Reset password
 - ### Map
     -   Click map icon to see planning application description and auto scroll list to the application.